 There are so many opportunities throughout the day to practice mindfulness with children.
 Check the following list, then see if you can find ways to practice attention and non-judging presence during other activities, such as house-cleaning chores, shopping trips, or dog walking excursions!

 Mindful play: Turn off distractions such as TV, and put your phone away (and on silent!)
 Now you are ready to give your children your full attention.
 Remember to gently come back to the present moment every time your mind wanders.

 Mindful helpers: Take extra time preparing meals and get the kids involved in the kitchen.
 Help them notice the colours, smells, and tastes of the ingredients.

 Mindful dinnertime: Spend the first few minutes of dinner in silence, just eating and enjoying the food.
 It's a surprisingly nice activity to do with the whole family, and done regularly, can become a lovely ritual.

 Mindful bedtime: Encourage them to pay attention to sensations, sights, sounds, and smells at each step of the bedtime routine – face washing, tooth brushing, or just settling into bed.
 Ask them to think of two or three things they noticed that were different tonight than the previous night.

 For more ideas and findings on how mindfulness affects children, see the following TED presentation, "Teaching mindfulness to children: The ABCs of mindfulness".

 Contact us about mindfulness training for kids and teens

-Our mindfulness classes for kids will give your children the skills they need to grow, flourish and develop a positive self-image.
-We provide mindfulness training in Vancouver and the Lower Mainland of BC.
-Contact us today!
+My mindfulness classes for kids will give your children the skills they need to grow, flourish and develop a positive self-image.
+I provide mindfulness training in Vancouver and the Lower Mainland of BC.
+Contact me today!